Remodel Cost Estimator

-Let’s explore the various types of glazing available for your home.
+Let’s explore the various types of window glazing (and doors too) available for your home.

 As the name suggests, a single glaze is made up of just one layer of glass.
 Generally, its thickness ranges from 3/32” to 9/16”.
 For the longest time, it was the only viable glazing option.
 Thankfully, as people became more and more aware of global warming and the increasing need for efficiency — its popularity dwindled.